Spank-O-Matic is an Orgasm Alley Special Interest Site

 How do the end effectors attach (paddles, cane set, etc)?

 End effectors such as paddles and canes attach to the SOM II using two bolts with wing nuts.
 Attaching or removing and effector takes less than a minute and requires no tools.
 Unlike the competing product, the SOM II is perfectly happy swinging even a very heavy implement, and can use such a tool well.
 It is simple to modify your own strong and rigid spanking implement for attachment to the SOM II.
+Note that some materials are not strong enough to withstand the repeated, abrubt acceration of the SOM spanking system.

 Can the SOM2PC let me run a spanking machine over the Internet?